-Teacher in Charge:
+Teacher in Charge: Mr S. Coster.

-“If you tell a big enough lie and tell it frequently enough, it will be believed." - Adolf Hitler, dictator of Nazi Germany (1934 - 45)
+“If you tell a big enough lie and tell it frequently enough, it will be believed."

-These skills include:
+These skills encompass:

-The two main topics:
+The two main topics are as follows:

-The Origins of World War II (1919 - 1941) –What were the causes of World War II?
-This was a global war from 1939 to 1945 that was the deadliest conflict in human history, that claimed over 70 million lives, including over 12 000 New Zealand military personnel.
-The study will mainly focus on the interwar years between the ending of World War One (or 'The Great War') in 1918, to the opening of World War Two hostilities in 1939, including the entering of the war by the U.S.A in 1941.
-As part of the interwar period, students will gain an understanding of how influential Adolf Hitler was in starting this conflict and how democratic nations dealt with his aggressive and confrontational policies.
-However, students will learn that this was not just ‘Hitler’s War’ but one that had its roots and origins in the decline of the old empires of Britain and France and the rise of ambitious new powers in Germany, Italy and Japan who wanted large empires of their own.
+20th Century Global Conflict: This topic primarily focuses on the causes of World War Two, a global conflict that lasted from 1939 to 1945 and stands as the deadliest in human history, claiming over 70 million lives, including over 12,000 New Zealand military personnel.
+The study will delve into the interwar years between the conclusion of World War One (or 'The Great War') in 1918 and the outbreak of World War Two hostilities in 1939, including the United States' entry into the war in 1941.
+By examining the interwar period, students will gain an understanding of Adolf Hitler's significant influence in igniting the conflict and how democratic nations dealt with his aggressive and confrontational policies.
+However, students will learn that the war was not solely attributed to Hitler; it had its roots in the decline of the old empires of Britain and France, as well as the ascent of ambitious new powers like Germany, Italy, and Japan, who sought to establish vast empires of their own.

 Stationery: A lever arch folder, subject dividers and A4 lined paper.
-A document wallet cardboard foolscap for the research assessment.
+A document cardboard wallet foolscap for the research assessment.

-Digital learning device: This course will have an online learning component that would suit Bring Your Own Device - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
+Digital learning device: This course will have an online learning component that would suit 'Bring Your Own Device' - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
 Bringing a device is not compulsory but encouraged.

 The cost for the Term 1 half day field trip to Kaiapoi Pa will approximately be $35 per student.